7773JAYESH/Data-Science-1/README.md

 # Data-Science
-This is a Group Project, by Himanshu Sharma, Jayesh Soni and Kabir Pal 18EJIEC012 - HIMANSHU SHARMA
+This is a Group Project by
+18EJIEC012 - HIMANSHU SHARMA,
-18EJIEC014 - JAYESH SONI
+18EJIEC014 - JAYESH SONI and
 18EJIEC016 - KABIR PAL